OI-wiki/i18n/docs/basic/complexity.md

 \sum_{i=1}^m p_i + F(S_0) - F(S_m)
 $$

-(It is obvious to prove that positive and negative cancel.)<!---不会pwp-->
+(It is obvious that positive and negative ones cancel)

 And because $F(S) \geq F(S_0)$ we have